sriumcp/iter8-kfserving/docs/underthehood.md

 ## Under the Hood

-The following sequence diagram provides an overview of the various components involved in an iter8-kfserving experiment, and how their interactions.
+The following sequence diagram provides an overview of the various components involved in an iter8-kfserving experiment, and their interactions.

 ![iter8-kfserving sequence diagram](images/iter8kfservingsequencediagram.png)